Wind Damage Repair in Denver, CO — Roof, Siding, Gutters & Exterior Systems

 - Soft metal damage at drip edge and vent caps (hail)

-The compound event problem for documentation: If wind damage is assessed in isolation without checking for hail damage, a comprehensive insurance claim misses the hail component.
-If hail damage is assessed without checking for wind-related sealant bond failures, the scope misses the full extent of the roofing damage.
+If wind damage is assessed in isolation without checking for hail, a comprehensive insurance claim misses the hail component.
+If hail damage is assessed without checking for wind-related sealant bond failures, the scope misses the full extent of roofing damage.
 We evaluate for both simultaneously on every post-storm inspection in Denver's storm season.

 Wind Damage vs. Normal Wear — How We Tell the Difference